 Explore our education pages for more information and if you would like to hear about education opportunities throughout the year, sign up to our e-news.

 Our schools performances are held on Wednesdays and Thursdays throughout the school year at Belvoir St Theatre in Surry Hills.
-Performances in our Upstairs theatre commence at 11.30am, and shows in our Downstairs theatre begin at midday.
+Schools performances begin at 11.30am with the exception of Random which commences at 12 noon.
 All schools performances are followed by a Q&A session with the cast.

 Tickets for schools performances are only $23 with one teacher attending free for every ten student tickets booked.